TommyAnqi/YOLOv3-Pytorch/README.md

     path/to/img2.jpg 120,300,250,600,2
     ...
     ```
+2. If you want to use original pretrained weights for YOLOv3:
-2. Download YOLOv3 darknet53 backbone weights from [BaiduDisk](https://pan.baidu.com/s/1N3jN6imnsbsquk04J2G_-Q), password:w6fm.
+    Download YOLOv3 darknet53 backbone weights from [BaiduDisk](https://pan.baidu.com/s/1N3jN6imnsbsquk04J2G_-Q), password:w6fm.

 3. Modify yolo_train.yml and start training.
     `python train.py`
-    Use your trained weights or checkpoint weights in *yolo_train.yml* with command line option `--model model_file` when using yolo_video.py
+    Use your trained weights or checkpoint weights, modify the training parameters and pre-trained weights in **yolo_train.yml**,
-    Remember to modify class path or anchor path, with `--classes class_file` and `--anchors anchor_file`.

-If you want to use original pretrained weights for YOLOv3:
+    **Remember to modify the annotation_path of your own annotation file, class_names and anchors.**

 ---